gmadnani/Where-are-we/team-resources/SSREADME.md

 - Read the Brief
 - Clarify the acceptance criteria.
-- Log into Github
 - Create a new Repository
-- Copy the SSH key to the local computer.
+- Share Github with team

  <p>
  * This is achieved by clicking the little boxes next to the Git Hub key.
 See the image below.
  </p>